-What are the Hong Kong articles of association?
+What Are the Hong Kong Articles of Association?

-Previously, the Companies Ordinance required that a newly formed company prepared a set of Articles of Association and the Memorandum of Association.
-Since some of the information was duplicated on both of the documents, the Memorandum was abolished.
+Previously, the Companies Ordinance required a newly formed company to prepare a set of Articles of Association and the Memorandum of Association.
+Since some of the information was duplicated on both documents, the Memorandum was abolished.
 Now, with the new Companies Ordinance, the company’s articles of association are the only ones required.

-What changed with the New Companies Ordinance?
+What Changed With the New Companies Ordinance?

-What are the contents of the Articles of Association?
+What Are the Contents of the Articles of Association?

 More details about the mandatory articles are provided below:

 The company name is the official denomination of a Hong Kong company.
-Company names that are already in use, or could cause controversy, will not be approved by the Hong Kong Company Registry.
+Company names that are already in use, or could cause controversy will not be approved by the Hong Kong Company Registry.